robric/wiki-contrail-controller/Metadata-service.md

 --linklocal_service_name metadata --linklocal_service_ip 169.254.169.254 --linklocal_service_port 80
 --ipfabric_service_ip \<nova-api-server-ip\> --ipfabric_service_port 8775

+Contrail setup script creates this entry and hence there is no need to do this explicitly, if the setup scripts are used.

 ### Nova Configuration
 The following has to be added to the DEFAULT section in nova.conf file to enable metadata proxy service.
 Restart the openstack-nova-api service after editing the nova.conf file.